mdancho84/mdancho84.github.io/_posts/2022-09-23-explore-simplified-exploratory-data-analysis-eda-in-r.md

 Before we dive into `explore`, I want to take a moment to thank the data scientist and developer of explore, [Roland Krasser](https://github.com/rolkra).
 Thank you for making this great R package!

-# The 3 EDA Packages I Use
+# My 3-Step EDA Process

 **It can be confusing on which EDA R packages to use.** So I'll fill you in on what I actually use in my process.
 And I'll share where I see `explore` fitting into my process specifically for bivariate analysis.
 But I also use 2 other R packages for EDA, namely `DataExplorer` and `correlationfunnel`.